-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Desired outcome Approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-The percentage of pupils eligible for the pupil premium reaching the expected standard and making expected or better progress in KS1 in reading, writing and maths will increase.
+The percentage of pupils eligible for the pupil premium reaching the expected standard will be above 65% and all will make expected or better progress in KS1 in maths, reading and writing.
 Quality first teaching and effective use of Teaching Assistants for all lessons in KS1.
 The effective inclusion of all pupils in high-quality everyday personalised teaching.
 Such teaching will, for example, be based on clear objectives that are shared with the children and returned to at the end of the lesson; carefully explain new vocabulary; use lively, interactive teaching styles and make maximum use of visual and kinaesthetic as well as auditory/verbal learning.
 Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or behaviour.
 Monitoring through regular learning walks, and book scrutiny.
 Termly pupil progress meetings.
 Termly analysis of pupil assessment data.
-'Book and brew' meetings between PP Lead and class teachers Kathryn Magiera (HT) Tracy Parr (DHT) Lisa Kenyon (PP Leader) Summer term 2019 The percentage of pupils eligible for the pupil premium reaching the expected standard and making expected or better progress in KS2 in reading, writing and maths will increase.
+Meetings between PP Lead and class teachers Kathryn Magiera (HT) Tracy Parr (DHT) Lisa Kenyon (PP Leader) Summer term 2020 The percentage of pupils eligible for the pupil premium reaching the expected standard will be above 65% and all will make expected or better progress in KS2 in maths, reading and writing.
 Quality first teaching and effective use of Teaching Assistants for all lessons in KS2 The effective inclusion of all pupils in high-quality everyday personalised teaching.
 Such teaching will, for example, be based on clear objectives that are shared with the children and returned to at the end of the lesson; carefully explain new vocabulary; use lively, interactive teaching styles and make maximum use of visual and kinaesthetic as well as auditory/verbal learning.
 Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or behaviour.
 Monitoring through regular learning walks, and book scrutiny.
 Termly pupil progress meetings.
 Termly analysis of pupil assessment data.
-'Book and brew' meetings between PP Lead and class teachers Kathryn Magiera (HT) Tracy Parr (DHT) Lisa Kenyon (PP Leader) Summer term 2019
+Meetings between PP Lead and class teachers Kathryn Magiera (HT) Tracy Parr (DHT) Lisa Kenyon (PP Leader) Summer term 2020